indirect/andre.arko.net/_posts/2010-05-01-bundler-for-gem-development.md

 ------------------

-**Update** While the stuff below worked in Bundler 0.9, it has been removed in 1.0, and replaced by the `gemspec` method that you put in your Gemfile.
-It should look like this:
+**Update** While the stuff below worked in Bundler 0.9, it has been removed in 1.0.
+Integrating Bundler with gemspecs proved to be a fantastic idea, but the version that shipped with Bundler 0.9 had some issues.
+Gemspecs are executable Ruby code, and adding a dependency on the Bundler gem to your gemspec didn't work in practice, because many machines that needed to process gemspecs didn't have the right version of Bundler already installed.

+Replacing `Gem::Specification#add_bundler_dependencies` is the `gemspec` method for your Gemfile.
+You can use it like this:

     source :rubygems
     gemspec